|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 56g||20%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Upside Down Cobblers are not like upside down cakes which are turned and dumped upside down after baking.
-For this recipe, the topping ingredients are placed on the bottom of the baking pan first.
+Upside-down cobblers are not like upside-down cakes which are turned and dumped upside down after baking.
+For this upside-down cherry cobbler recipe, the topping ingredients are placed on the bottom of the baking pan first.
 Then, the fruit is put on the top of the batter.
-When Upside Down Cobblers bake, the topping magically floats to the top of the fruit.
+When upside-down cobblers bake, there is no need to turn them over because the topping magically floats to the top of the fruit.

-Preheat the oven to 400 degrees F. Grease an 8x8 square or equivalent pan.
-(I make mine in a pretty baking dish.)
+Heat the oven to 400 F. Grease an 8x8-inch square or equivalent pan or pretty baking dish.

-This dessert freezes beautifully.
-You could double this cobbler recipe, and freeze half.
+Note: This dessert freezes beautifully.
+You could double this cobbler recipe, and freeze one.
 Bake them in separate metal baking pans.
-Allow one to cool, wrap it tightly and freeze it.
-Bake wrapped frozen cobbler for one hour at 350 degrees F. For the last 15 minutes, uncover the cobbler to crisp up the topping.
+Allow one to cool, wrap it tightly, and freeze it.
+Bake wrapped frozen cobbler for 1 hour at 350 F. For the last 15 minutes, uncover the cobbler to crisp up the topping.

 Replace the canned cherries and 1 cup of the sugar with a 21-ounce can of cherry or other fruit pie filling.